 Wyoming Criminal Statute of Limitations Laws

-Can you be charged with a crime from five months or five years ago?
-It's a valid question and each state has regulations in place, called the criminal statute of limitations, that limit how much time prosecutors have to file criminal charges after a crime was committed.
+Can you be charged with a crime from years ago?
+It's a valid question and each state has regulations in place, called criminal statute of limitations, that limit how much time prosecutors have to file criminal charges after a crime was committed.

-Wyoming is an interesting case study on this subject.
-In the Cowboy State, there is no statute of limitations for criminal prosecutions.
+In Wyoming, there is no statute of limitations for criminal prosecutions.
 Put another way, you can be prosecuted at any time for committing any crime, no matter how far back it was.
 This makes the state extremely unique compared to other states.

 The Argument for a Criminal Statute of Limitations